brainlife/docs/docs/tutorial/t1w-preprocessing.md

 1) Perform ACPC alignment
 2) In the processes tab, click 'Submit App', search for 'Freesurfer', and then click the app card
 3) Select inputs and configuration parameters
-    a.
-For input, select the staged ACPC aligned anatomical (T1w) iamge
+    * For input, select the staged ACPC aligned anatomical (T1w) iamge
-    b.
-Select the boxes for 'hippocampal' and 'hires'
+    * Select the boxes for 'hippocampal' and 'hires'
-    c.
-Select the 'Archive all output datasets when finished' box
+    * Select the 'Archive all output datasets when finished' box
 4) Click submit
 5) Once results finish, visualize the results by clicking the eye icon next to the output dataset and choose 'freeview' as the viewer